urdnot-ios/ShepardAppearanceConverter/README.md

 - ~~Save multiple Shepards~~ (completed)
 - Save to a database instead of NSUserDefaults

-## Current issues

-- Need real icons/colors/slider styles

 ## Things learned

 - UIStackView is very buggy still, particularly in vertical compression/expansion.
-- Size Classes don't seem to be working right
+- Size Classes don't seem to be working right, particularly with UIStackView
-- UIStackView size class settings not working
 - Baseline autolayout is easily broken by other autolayout settings and/or compression/expansion settings, in very unintuitive ways.